 - Leadership is defined by the influence of a leader on others.

 - Self-awareness is the most important ingredient for success as a leader.

 - Neurosurgical leadership has historically been power-based.
 To achieve the ultimate potential of neurosurgical faculty, transformational and democratic leadership styles are needed.

-- Tactics to differentiate between thriving and struggling leaders include:
+- Tactics that differentiate between thriving and struggling leaders include the following:

 - Convey a clear direction and vision that align with those of team members